Physical Therapy Guide to Headaches

 - A physical therapist who is experienced in treating people with musculoskeletal problems.
 Some physical therapists have a practice with a craniofacial focus, meaning that they focus on movement disorders related to the skull and facial structures.

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy or neurologic physical thearpy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.